Central Services Refresh Programme (CSRP)

 - Queries routed to the resolving party, rather than always through the broker.

-- During the 1st quarter 2019 there will be an upgrade to the ACORD standards used in the central services, to “2016.10”, which will enable the Proportional Treaty implementation to occur as this is dependent on the ACORD upgrade.
+- There will also be an upgrade to the ACORD standards used in the central services, to “2016.10”.

 - This will conclude the CSRP deliveries, leaving only minor enhancements, to be managed under business as usual change management, customer demand led and where there is cost/benefit justification.